 Total withdrawal from the University means that the student drops all courses for that semester.
 Withdrawing from the University can cost you both time and money!
-Before you begin the withdrawal process, meet with / e-mail / call your MT One Stop Enrollment Counselor about consequences involving financial aid, housing, loan repayment, your future academic plans, and to get information about helpful tools like tutoring, mentoring, etc. Refer to the university’s policy on university withdrawals by clicking here.
+Before you begin the withdrawal process, meet with / e-mail / call your MT One Stop Enrollment Counselor about consequences involving financial aid, loan repayment, your future academic plans, and to get information about helpful tools like tutoring, mentoring, etc. Contact Housing and Residential Life if you are living on campus and MT Dining if you have a meal plan.
+These, too, could be affected.
+Refer to the university’s policy on university withdrawals by clicking here.

 Before classes begin

 Only withdrawals prior to the first day of classes are eligible to receive a 100% fee adjustment of tuition and fees.
 A student who preregisters for classes and decides not to attend prior to the beginning of that term may access RaiderNet to withdraw from all classes selected during preregistration.

 Before you begin this action, please make contact with your assigned Enrollment Counselor in the MT One Stop.
 We’ll want to talk with you regarding alternatives to withdrawing, or about your future academic plans and re-enrollment in an upcoming term.
 Please refer to the Registration Guide for all deadlines associated with withdrawing from courses that you’ve been attending, and carefully review the Drop/Withdrawal Fee Adjustment Information for guidance regarding calculating fee adjustments.
 Once you have reviewed the fee adjustment information and spoken with your Enrollment Counselor, and you have still decided to withdraw from the University, follow these procedures.